 Supports skill development for students registered in MAT 055 Algebraic Literacy.
 Topics covered in this course include those defined in MAT 055 and/or any pre-requisite skills needed by the student.
 For students with Accuplacer score EA 45-59, this course is a required co-requisite with MAT 055 Algebraic Literacy.

 Develops number sense and critical thinking strategies, introduce algebraic thinking, and connect mathematics to real world applications.
 Topics in the course include ratios, proportions, percents, measurement, linear relationships, properties of exponents, polynomials, factoring, and math learning strategies.
 This course prepares students for Math for Liberal Arts, Statistics, Integrated Math, and college level career math courses.

-Develops mathematical and problem-solving skills.
+Credits: 4 Develops mathematical and problem-solving skills.
 Appropriate technological skills are included.
 Content is selected to highlight connections between mathematics and the society in which we live.
 Topics include set theory and logic, mathematical modeling, probability and statistical methods, and consumer mathematics.
 Additional content will include one topic in geometry, numeration systems, decision theory, or

-Covers topics including functions, matrix algebra, linear programming, and an introduction to probability and counting techniques.
+Credits: 4 Covers topics including functions, matrix algebra, linear programming, and an introduction to probability and counting techniques.
 Emphasis is on applications.
 This course may include other topics such as statistics when time permits.
 This course is primarily intended for business, life science, or social science majors.~~This course is one of the Statewide Guaranteed Transfer